koajs/koa/docs/api/context.md

-  These operations are used so frequently in HTTP server development that they are added at this level, instead of a higher level framework, which would force middlware to re-implement this common functionality.
+  These operations are used so frequently in HTTP server development that they are added at this level, instead of a higher level framework, which would force middleware to re-implement this common functionality.

   A `Context` is created _per_ request, and is referenced in middleware as the receiver, or the `this` identifier, as shown in the following